LiMinggang/madedit-mod/README.txt

 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.8
-New: Silent mode which can be used in scripting
+New: Silent mode which can be used in scripting(Only file names would be passed to
+     running instance in single instance mode)
      Run MadEdit-Mod without show GUI and use a MadPython to handle the files to be opened.
 So, you can use the Astyle/XML formatter/HTML tools the same as the original ones, eg, call it in a script to handle a lot of files.
      Furthermore, you can use MadPython to do more!!!
-     [-h], help, Displays help on the command line parameters [-s], silent, Disables the GUI
+     [-h], help, Displays help on the command line parameters [-f], force, Edit and save file ignoring the ReadOnly flag(For the files in command line) [-s], silent, Disables the GUI
      [-m], madpython, Specify MadPython file to be run on the file [files], File(s) to be opened